tibe314/ShakkiTekoaly/documentation/Beginners_guide.md

 You can also select 'Machine White' under the Mode tab.
 In this case, your engine will play white pieces and make its move first.

 **Note:** When developing your AI engine, you may want to modify the way how XBoard communicates with your chess engine.
-Web page https://www.gnu.org/software/xboard/engine-intf.html gives the Chess Engine Communication Protocol.
+The [Chess Engine Communication Protocol](https://www.gnu.org/software/xboard/engine-intf.html) has the details.